Village and Corridor Planning: Fernwood, North Park and Hillside-Quadra

 • How will property owners be compensated when their property values are negatively impacted by the rezoning?
 Properties that currently back onto beautiful character houses on Quadra will now possibly have multi story condos directly behind or beside them.
 With such sacrifices these property owners should be at least compensated by builders to make sure they aren’t solely carrying the financial burden of these re zones.

-Kevin14 asked about 2 years ago
+Kevin14 asked over 2 years ago

 During engagement, some residents have expressed concern that the proximity of multi-family homes could either reduce property values of nearby single-detached homes, or alternatively could increase property values by increasing land values.
 Numerous studies in different contexts have show that neither is likely to occur.
 See for example Property Values Case Study Series (bchousing.org)).
 Multi-family or affordable housing has not been shown to decrease nearby home values.
 On the other hand, the City’s Inclusionary Housing and Community Amenity Policy seeks public benefits (e.g. contributions to affordable housing or public amenities) that would mitigate increases in land value.